-- 7. Other important information enabling better understanding of the Bank's corporate governance status: - (1) Staff Right and Employee Care: The Bank established Employees' Welfare Committee and, on the corpo - The Bank established Employees' Welfare Committee and, on the corporate website, set up Employee's Recommendation area as a communicative medium between employees and employers. - (2) Investors Relations and Stakeholder's Rights:
+- 7. Other important information enabling better understanding of the Bank's corporate governance status: - (1) Staff Right and Employee Care: The Bank established Employees' Welfare Committee and, on the corporate website, set up Employee's Recommendation area as a communicative medium between employees and employers. - (2) Investors Relations and Stakeholder's Rights: